-Departing from this need, teacher education programs will share thinking about how to leverage design to improve coherence and relevance of instruction In this project.
-The biggest difference of this project is to change the emphasis on completing the design products to creating a learning environment around design products.
+Departing from this need, teacher education programs shared thinking about how to leverage design to improve coherence and relevance of instruction during this project.
+The biggest difference of this project was to change the emphasis on completing the design products to creating a learning environment around design products.
 Previous studies focused primarily on completing design products.
-This project aims to change the emphasis on the teaching environment created around the design products.
-By looking at its nature, the project is the first of its kind about design based pedagogy.
-The project will offer guidelines for teacher education programs and teachers by presenting activities supporting interdisciplinary thinking and offer assessment items to measure design based pedagogy.
-The project will start with creating the Booklet of Design Based Pedagogy.
-Then the Project will shift to Practical Applications of Design Based Pedagogy and Online Learning through eTwinning projects.
+This project aimed to change the emphasis on the teaching environment created around the design products.
+By looking at its nature, the project was the first of its kind about design based pedagogy.
+The project offered guidelines for teacher education programs and teachers by presenting activities supporting interdisciplinary thinking and offer assessment items to measure design based pedagogy.
+The project started with creating the Booklet of Design Based Pedagogy.
+Then the Project shifted to Practical Applications of Design Based Pedagogy and Online Learning through eTwinning projects.

-Reviewing design challenges and design products across European teacher education programs will help to picture the existing practices across European teacher education programs.
-In the next step, activities that support critical thinking when engaging with scientific and engineering practices will be created.
-Finally, partners will work on creating tools for assessing the design based pedagogy.
-After reviewing the existing practices, the booklet will offer guidelines to implement design based pedagogy with critical thinking and ways to assess design pedagogy.
+Reviewing design challenges and design products across European teacher education programs helped to picture the existing practices across European teacher education programs.
+In the next step, activities supported critical thinking when engaging with scientific and engineering practices were created.
+Finally, partners worked on creating tools for assessing the design based pedagogy.
+After reviewing the existing practices, the booklet offered guidelines to implement design based pedagogy with critical thinking and ways to assess design pedagogy.